eburghar/rconfd/README.md

 # Process supervisor inside containers ?

-If you have short-lived secrets tied to a service running in a container, you can run rconfd (not in daemon mode) before your service, expect your service to fail after a while (ex: database credentials expired) and trust kubernetes to restart your pod quickly with the new configuration.
+If you have short-lived secrets tied to a service running in a container, you can run rconfd (not in daemon mode) before your service, expect your service to fail after a while (ex: database credentials expired) and entrust kubernetes to restart your pod quickly which will create an updated configuration.

 Like the [S6 overlay authors](https://github.com/just-containers/s6-overlay#the-docker-way), I never believed in the rigid general approach of one executable per container, which forces you to decouple your software stack